oxcodingcourse/oxcodingcourse.github.com/session2_notes.md

 Github explains this [here](https://help.github.com/articles/setting-up-a-custom-domain-with-pages)

 The second bit is easy:
-- Go to the `first_site` folder on your laptop
-- Create a file called `CNAME` (note: no file extension)
+- Open your code editor, and create a new file
-- Put your domain name in that file:
+- Write your domain name on the first line of the new file e.g:
 ```
   mydomain.com
 ```
+- Save that file as `CNAME` (with no extension) in your `first_site` folder
+- Add and commit your changes locally, then push to github: git add . git commit -m "Added CNAME" git push

 For the first bit you need to log in to your domain registrar and change the DNS settings.
 You want an *A-record* pointing to `204.232.175.78` (which is github.com).
 Note that it can take up to a couple of days for DNS changes to propagate.